 Salt and pepper

-1½ tablespoons flour, sifted to remove any lumps
+1½ tablespoons all-purpose flour, sifted to remove any lumps

 1 cup brown stock, canned beef bouillon, or whipping cream